Ivan Ahimbisibwe: Nyamityobora FC

 He joined Nyamityobora FC in Mbarara while pursuing his studies at university, scoring 15 goals in his debut season.

 UPDF FC

 Reuniting with coach Brian Ssenyondo, Ahimbisibwe signed for UPDF FC, scoring 22 goals across two seasons.
 He scored a hat-trick on his debut and was named MVP in his final campaign at the club.

 URA FC

 In August 2023, Ahimbisibwe signed a two-year contract with URA SC.
 During the 2024–25 season, he scored 16 league goals, finishing three behind Golden Boot winner Allan Okello.

 KCCA FC

 On 1 July 2025, KCCA FC announced Ahimbisibwe as their first signing of the transfer window, reuniting him with coach Brian Ssenyondo.
+At KCCA FC, he managed 14 goals and 3 assists in 27 appearances.

+Zakho SC

+In June 2026, Ahimbisibwe joined Iraqi professional club Zakho SC from KCCA FC.